-The library has two group study rooms for the use of OU-Tulsa students, faculty, and staff.
+The library has three group study rooms for the use of OU-Tulsa students, faculty, and staff.
 Rooms can be reserved for periods of up to three hours.
 To schedule a reservation, please consult the library's AskHere Desk at 918-660-3228, or visit one of the staff members at the AskHere Desk.

 Norman students can access HSC databases if they are logged in to a computer on the Schusterman campus.
 This includes laptops connected to Wi-Fi.
 To access databases from the Norman campus, a 4x4 and password are required.

 These video tutorials can help you locate full-text articles.
 If you need further assistance contact us on our Library Chat.

 A faculty member has asked me to enter a list of documents into EndNote x4.
 If I find a link to a document online, can I get that into EndNote?

 Yes, by finding the document in a library database and selecting the Export option for that particular article.
 This exports the citation into EndNote (or any other bibliographic citation manager.)